Conservators Manage Finances For Those Who Cannot Do It Themselves

 A conservatorship is established to protect a person who stands to inherit assets, yet who is unable to make sound decisions regarding managing those assets.
 This may be due to:

 - A health setback, such as Alzheimer’s disease, dementia or a stroke

 - A brain injury

 In California, a conservator is required to file an accounting report, including assets and expenditures, one year after the appointment, and then every two years thereafter.
 This safeguards against breach of fiduciary responsibility on the part of the conservator.

 Ready To Establish Your Conservatorship

 One of the most common mistakes regarding the creation of a conservatorship is procrastination.
 Delays can cause increasingly complex legal difficulties that become more expensive and time-consuming to resolve.
 It is wise to work with a lawyer who can review your situation to determine if establishing a conservatorship is wise.

-I welcome the opportunity to review your situation and answer your questions about conservatorship during a free initial consultation.
+I welcome the opportunity to review your situation and answer your questions about conservatorship during a initial consultation.
 Call +1-619-894-8552 or use my online contact form to schedule a meeting.
 You are assured of working with the attorney you hire and having direct access to me throughout.